 - Amazon Mechanical Turk: Make extra cash from home in your spare time by completing micro-jobs like transcriptions and surveys.
 (Read my review)

 - Swagbucks: Earn gift cards by surfing the web, watching videos, taking surveys and more.
 I make about $25 a month.

 - FocusGroup.com (Focus Pointe Global): Sign up and see if you qualify for paid focus groups at Focus Pointe Global’s 20 centers nationwide and online.
 (Read my review)

 - Visible: Unlimited talk, text and data for $40 per month from Visible, a low-cost cell phone service that’s owned by Verizon and uses its network.
 (Read my review)

 - Xfinity Mobile: Available to Xfinity internet customers only, this cell phone service runs on Verizon’s network and has lowered my bill to $12/month before taxes and fees.
 (Read my review)

-- Sling TV: Ditch cable TV and start streaming CNN, ESPN, HGTV and more with Sling TV for as low as $25/month.
+- Sling TV: Ditch cable TV and start streaming CNN, ESPN, HGTV and more with Sling TV for as low as $30/month.
 (Read my Sling TV and Philo comparison)

-- Hulu with Live TV: This is the best overall live TV streaming service.
-It has a great channel lineup, cloud DVR and includes access to Hulu’s entire streaming library for $39.99/month.
+- Hulu with Live TV: This is the best overall live TV streaming service that can replace cable.
+It has a great channel lineup, cloud DVR and includes access to Hulu’s entire streaming library for $54.99/month.